-Analyzing existing enterprise traffic logs with a data science approach is an efficient way to detect signs of breach.
+Analyzing existing enterprise traffic logs with a data science approach is an efficient way to detect signs of a breach.
 VPN and Active Directory logs can be used to detect compromised account activities.
 Database or file-level access logs can also be used to detect insider threat activities.
 Mining these voluminous logs require different machine learning and data mining methods will vary depending on use cases.
-As an example of User & Entity Behavior Analytics (UEBA), in this blog I’ll sketch out some data science approaches used in the field to detect malicious domains by learning from web proxy logs.
+As an example of User & Entity Behavior Analytics (UEBA), in this post, I’ll sketch out some data science approaches used in the field to detect malicious domains by learning from web proxy logs.

 Lexical Analysis of Domain Names